 While manual stimulation alone should be sufficient in inducing lactation, hormonal therapy to induce lactation is also available.
 This typically involves administering high levels of estrogen hormones in order to simulate pregnancy.
 This is followed by an abrupt withdrawal of estrogen to mimic the hormonal environment in a woman’s body after birth.

-Medication to enhance prolactin levels will then be administered, and sucking – whether by baby or a pump – will begin at this point.
+Medication to enhance prolactin levels will then be administered and sucking – whether by a baby or a pump – will begin at this point.

 Inducing lactation can take anywhere from 5 days to 4 months, so expecting mothers often begin to induce lactation during the third trimester of a surrogate pregnancy.
 Inducing lactation should only be attempted with the guidance of a pediatrician, lactation consultant and/or doctor.